It’s commonly believed that automating Twitter and using software to schedule tweets is a bad idea.

 This is pretty obvious.
 You should always proofread your tweets, but take an extra second to look things over when you’re scheduling future tweets—you may not have time to fix it later.

 Just remember that the point is always to bring value to your audience.
 If scheduling a few tweets for the future will help you give interesting content and ideas to your followers, don’t be afraid of a good thing!
 When done right, automating Twitter allows you to invest 20 minutes in the morning and engage with your audience all day.

 How to Schedule Tweets

 It also includes additional scheduling features such as the ability to save drafts, and the ability to add tweets to a running queue.
-Posts in your Queue can either get automatically shared at date and time of your choosing, or by using the ViralPost Send Time Optimization.
+Posts in your Queue can either get automatically shared at the date and time of your choosing or by using the ViralPost Send Time Optimization.
 (This feature basically suggests a time when the most people will be online.)

 …just don’t forget the rules!